PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 He developed an absurd humor and an awareness of being a comic book character, ofter talking directly to the reader (although the people near him can’t understand what is he doing), or doing some references of real-life events, such as Spider-Man being portrayed by Tobey Maguire in the original Spider-Man trilogy.

-The comic industry is not the only place where Deadpool makes presence, he has been featured over the years in different games such as “X-Men Legends II: Rise of Apocalypse”, “Marvel: Ultimate Alliance” and it sequel, “Super Hero Squad Online”, “Spider-Man: Shattered Dimension”, “Marvel vs. Capcom 3: Fate of Two Worlds” and “Marvel: Avengers Alliance”, in 2013 he will star his own video game titled “Deadpool” by Activision; he made a guest appearance in the animated movie “Hulk Vs.” and in an episode of “X-Men: Anime”.
+The comic industry is not the only place where Deadpool makes presence, he has been featured over the years in different games such as “X-Men Legends II: Rise of Apocalypse”, “Marvel: Ultimate Alliance” and it sequel, “Super Hero Squad Online”, “Spider-Man: Shattered Dimension”, “Marvel vs. Capcom 3: Fate of Two Worlds” and “Marvel: Avengers Alliance”, in 2013 he starred in his own video game titled “Deadpool” by Activision; he made a guest appearance in the animated movie “Hulk Vs.” and in an episode of “X-Men: Anime”.

 Deadpool’s absurd humor, his constant references to pop culture and medium awareness made him a character beloved by the readers, generally being well recieved his presence in any type of media such as TV, games or movies.